Visual impairment: Poisoning

-Rarely, blindness is caused by the intake of certain chemicals.
-A well-known example is methanol, which is only mildly toxic and minimally intoxicating, and breaks down into the substances formaldehyde and formic acid which in turn can cause blindness, an array of other health complications, and death.
+The intake of certain chemicals rarely causes blindness.
+A well-known example is methanol, which is only mildly toxic and minimally intoxicating, and breaks down into the substances formaldehyde and formic acid, which in turn can cause blindness, an array of other health complications, and death.
 When competing with ethanol for metabolism, ethanol is metabolized first, and the onset of toxicity is delayed.
 Methanol is commonly found in methylated spirits, denatured ethyl alcohol, to avoid paying taxes on selling ethanol intended for human consumption.
 Methylated spirits are sometimes used by alcoholics as a desperate and cheap substitute for regular ethanol alcoholic beverages.